waku-org/pm/draft-roadmap/introduce_mixnet_for_message_sending.md

 **FURPS**:

-- F1.
+- F5.
 Browser clients can discover other nodes that support mix using available peer discovery mechanisms
-- F2.
+- F6.
 Browser clients can send light push requests over the mixnet before delivery to a service node.
-- F3.
+- F6.
 Browser clients can receive a response to a light push request over the mixnet.

-- S1.
-Browser based apps built using js-waku should support acting as entry nodes.
+- S3.
+Browser-based apps on js-waku should support acting as entry nodes.

 **Checklist**: